maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-odd "02-14" >}}
-  {{< description "Uncertainty & intro to tables and fonts" "Common methods for visualizing uncertainty (and their implementation w/{ggplot2}).
+  {{< description "Uncertainty" "Common methods for visualizing uncertainty (and their implementation w/{ggplot2}).
 Framing uncertainty as relative frequencies.
 Non-standard methods for visualizing standard errors, boostrapping, and a brief foray into hypothetical outcomes plots.
-We will focus primarily on two packages for creating tables: [{gt}](https://gt.rstudio.com) for static tables, and [{reactable}](https://glin.github.io/reactable/index.html) for interactive tables.
 We'll also discuss changing fonts, both within websites/applications, as well as with {ggplot2}." >}}
   {{< wrap >}}
 {{< slides "w7" >}}
 {{< /wrap >}}